If you haven't used storytelling in digital marketing, you may be leaving a lot on the table.

-It activates parts of the brain responsible for feelings.
-So if you want to build an emotional connection with your visitors, storytelling is the way to do it.
+Storytelling activates parts of the brain responsible for feelings.
+And research shows that purchase decisions are as much emotional as rational.
+So if you want to convert visitors into customers, storytelling is the way to do it.

 In this article you'll discover:

 - the three key ingredients of effective storytelling

 - how to use storytelling for a brand

 - how to use storytelling for a product or service

 But first, why is storytelling in digital marketing so powerful?

 1. Why Is Storytelling So Powerful?